w3f/polkadot-wiki/docs/maintain/maintain-archive.md

 <div className="sticky">
 <br />

 This section contains archived pages.
-The content on those pages no longer applies to Polkadot but can still be relevant for parachains and related projects.
+The content in them no longer applies to Polkadot but can still be relevant for parachains and related projects.

 </div>